 Since the 2002 model ushered in the Explorer’s third generation, the popular family SUV has retained its classic styling, but as it evolved, the Explorer took on more sculpted lines.
 Ford left behind its original boxy style in favor of a stylish new look that emerged with the 2001 model year launch and included an all-new front-wheel drive version.
 The most current model year Explorers resemble far more expensive luxury European SUVs and represent a great 7-passenger option for families.
 With three rows of seats and a range of trims, including high-end luxury versions with leather seating, advanced driver-assist technology, and user-friendly infotainment touchscreens with smartphone connectivity.

-The Explorer is wildly popular among families because it’s a great value, it offers plenty of performance benefits, and it’s a roomy people mover with extra space for a busy family’s gear.
+Used Ford Explorers are wildly popular among families because they have great value, offer plenty of performance benefits, and are roomy people movers with extra space for a busy family’s gear.
 It holds a universal appeal because of the variety of trims and features offered, and it remains one of the most trusted brands in the full-size SUV category.

 After a long absence, the all-new Ford Bronco and Bronco Sport have reignited America’s love affair with the iconic SUV.
 Prior to the 2021 relaunch, Ford hadn’t built a Bronco since way back in 1996, nearly a quarter-century ago.
 You can still find older used Broncos for sale, but they’re not easy to come by.
 The most coveted models – the early year Broncos – can only be found among collectors and vintage car auctions.

-New Bronco buyers are already enjoying their Bronco Sports, while Bronco buyers had to wait just a little while longer.
+New and used Ford Bronco buyers are already enjoying their new and pre-owned Bronco Sports, while Bronco buyers had to wait just a little while longer.
 This newest sixth-generation Bronco still carries the iconic styling of its predecessors, most closely resembling the early generations.
 Buyers, especially Bronco aficionados, love the throwback exterior styling, and a whole new generation of buyers is also getting to discover this iconic SUV.